grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-telegram.md

 ## Next steps

-To add the contact point and integration you created to your default **Notification policy**, complete the following steps.
+To add the contact point and integration you created to your default notification policy, complete the following steps.

 1. Navigate to **Alerts & IRM** -> **Alerting** -> **Notification policies**.
 1. In the **Default policy**, click the ellipsis icon (…) and then **Edit**.